mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

 ## 2.3 Zoom into the Octarine System (Component diagram)

-The off-chain platform runs the auction and hands the taker wallet-signable operations; the on-chain contracts settle the winning route.
-On-chain, the **RFQ Router** is the single front door: it draws bids from three sources — the **Settlement contract** (off-chain LP signed orders), the **DEX Aggregator** (DEX liquidity) and the **Facility Aggregator** (curated vault bids) and picks the bid with the best price, and settles atomically.
-Facilities reach their yield venues through **Adapters**.
+The off-chain backend runs the auction and hands the taker wallet-signable operations; the on-chain contracts settle the winning route.
+On-chain, the **RFQ Router** is the single front door: it draws bids from three sources — the **Settlement contract** (off-chain LP signed orders), the **DEX Aggregator** (DEX liquidity) and the **Facility Aggregator** (curated vault bids), picks the bid with the best price, and settles atomically.
+Facilities deposit into venues for yield through **Adapters**.

 ```